bitfocus/companion-module-behringer-x32/README.md

 - Talkback
 - Load Presets (Channel, FX and AES50.
 No Routing presets due to X32 bug)
 - Undo
+- Variable for send levels (Input to Bus and Bus to Matrix)

 ### v3.0